Aging in the transport on the corrugated ratchet potential: Introduction

 \section{Introduction}

-Disorder may lead to anomalous behaviors characterized by significant variations of the observed dynamical property from sample to sample, for finite time scales.
+Disorder in stochastic systems may lead to anomalous behaviors characterized by significant variations of the observed properties, for finite time scales.
 These variations produce systematic deviations of the dynamical property mean value which are usually much larger than statistical errors.
 A particular class of systems where anomalous behaviors of this type occur are the so-called glass-forming systems.
 These systems include, for example, disordered spin systems close to the spin-glass transition \cite{Binder86}, supercooled molecular liquids \cite{Baran06, Matthai09} and jamming colloidal solutions \cite{Pellet16}.
-The physics of a glass-forming liquid is such that when rapidly undercooled under its melting temperature, it loses its ability to flow on experimental time-scales and freezes in an amorphous state with times required to restore equilibrium than can grow enormously or become infinite \cite{Mezard87,Cavagna09}.
-This is the characteristic sign of aging systems, systems whose properties depend on the age of the system that can be quantified through the so-called relaxation or waiting time, which for glass-forming liquid, turns out to be proportional to the viscosity of the fluid.
-Anomalous behavior due to disorder may occur in particle motion on rough potentials leading to important changes in transport and diffusive behavior.
-Among the more impressive effects are anomalous diffusion and the several orders of magnitude increase in the diffusion coefficient in correlated disordered tilted periodic potentials \cite{Khoury2011,Reimann2008}.
-These anomalous behaviors were observed experimentally in the motion on corrugated optical vortices \cite{Lee2006}.
-In general, the dynamics of these systems is extremely sensitive to changes in external parameters as happens with glass-forming systems.
+The physics of a glass-forming liquid is such that when rapidly undercooled under its melting temperature, it loses its ability to flow on experimental time-scales.
+Glassy materials freeze in an amorphous state that requires enormously long time to equilibrate \cite{Mezard87,Cavagna09}.
+This is the characteristic sign of aging, where systems whose properties depend on the age of the system can be quantified through the so-called relaxation or waiting time.
+Relaxation times are proportional to the viscosity of the glass and that is why they grow with increasing fluid viscosity.